What Does Fluttering in the Ovary Area Mean When Not Pregnant? | Unraveling the Mystery

 Gas/Digestive Issues Bloating/gas buildup creating movements mistaken for ovarian activity.

-Muscle Spasms Tightening/relaxation due stress potentially resulting sensation resembling flutters.
+Muscle Spasms Tightening/relaxation due to stress potentially resulting in sensations resembling flutters.

 Cysts/Ovarian Conditions Cysts forming on ovaries causing pressure/movement-like sensations.